Abesuden/Code-Assassin/doc/projectProposal.md

 ### Proposal

 The Code Assassins application assists developers with implementing the syntax of multiple programming languages.
-The application will identify the developers IDE workflow and intput the correct syntax using a succinct alias library.
+The application will identify the developers IDE workflow and input the correct syntax using a succinct alias library.
 The program is used to accomplish specific tasks within each respective language (i.e. print, initialize/declare variable, build array/list, ect.).

 ## Authors